DanRoscigno/redocusaurus-MVP/docs/guides/multiple-apis.md

 ## Nested View with MDX

 To display multiple API docs with the Docusaurus sidebar for navigation you can use the MDX component `@theme/ApiDocMdx` along with the setting `hide_table_of_contents` for the file.
-For an example check the "Nested Docs Example" section in the sidebar.
+For an example check the "Cloud API Docs Example" section in the sidebar.

 ```mdx
 ---